Cubs vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 56 hits with seven doubles, nine home runs, 43 walks and 24 RBI.
-He's also stolen seven bases.
+- Andrew McCutchen has collected 56 hits with seven doubles, nine home runs and 43 walks.
+He has driven in 24 runs with seven stolen bases.

-- McCutchen has picked up at least one hit in two games in a row.
+- McCutchen brings a two-game streak with at least one hit into this contest.
 During his last five outings he is hitting .250 with a home run, five walks and an RBI.

 McCutchen Recent Games